c. 550 AD

-Fenric, despite being contained in a flask, was able to bring forward the Ancient One, a Haemovore from half a million years in the future, to ninth century Constantinople.
-The Fenric flask was stolen from Constantinople and taken to Northumbria by Vikings.
-By the 10th Century, a nine-letter Viking alphabet was in use rather than the later sixteen-letter one.
-Carvings in this earlier language claimed that the Vikings who took the flask were cursed.
+Fenric, despite being contained in a flask, was able to bring the Ancient One, a Haemovore from half a million years in the future, to ninth century Constantinople.
+Fenric's flask was stolen from Constantinople and taken to Northumbria by Vikings.
+Viking carvings claimed that the Vikings who took the flask were cursed.
 The flask was buried under the site of St. Jude's Church.

 The seventh Doctor, Ace, and Benny are on a Viking longboat when it raids an Angle settlement.

 [According to Sky Pirates! (p.
 222-223).
 The date is arbitrary.
 The main period of Viking raids was after the point that Angles and Saxons had become simply English.]